 3. Sos del Rey Católico, Zaragoza

-Another incredible place to get away to and avoid the crowds of tourists is the small town of Sos del Rey Catolico.
+Another incredible place to escape and avoid the crowds of tourists is the small town of Sos del Rey Catolico.
 This historic town is gorgeous, with sandstone houses and tiny cobblestone streets.
+Plus, being located in Zaragoza, it sees relatively warm weather with minimal rainfall during winter.
+That’s a major plus when looking for the best place to visit in Spain in December and a city break.

 Located on high ground, this town has served as a stronghold since the 10th century.
 It is beautifully maintained and feels as if you are stepping back in time.
-You’ll expect knights to come clanging around the corner, and Spanish monarchs to lay claim to the historical centre.
+You might expect to find knights to come clanging around the corner and Spanish monarchs to lay claim to the historical center.

-Instead, what you’ll see is the residents playing backgammon and hanging up laundry.
-And plenty of cats.
+Instead, you’ll see the residents playing backgammon and hanging up laundry — and plenty of cats.

 This is the perfect place for those interested in history and tranquillity.
 Visit the ancient castle, the 15th-century palace, the medieval market and town square, and the rocky city walls.

-It’s not often that you get to explore such a historically significant place and be one of the only ones there.
+It’s not often that you get to explore such a historically significant place and be one of the only ones there, so that’s a major plus when looking to book a winter holiday.

 Top Attraction – What to Visit

 Visit the imposing Parroquia de San Esteban.
 This medieval church has a crypt that dates back to the 11th century.
-For €1 you can go inside and see the fresco paintings!
+For €1 ($1), you can see the fresco paintings inside.

 Where to Stay in Sos del Rey Católico – La Casa del Infanzón

-The staff pack picnics for you if you want to take a day excursion, and local activities can be arranged on request.
-Whether you’re travelling through Spain solo, as a couple, or in a group, this is the ideal hotel.
+The staff packs picnics for you if you want to take a day excursion, and local activities can be arranged on request.
+Whether you’re traveling through Spain solo, as a couple, or in a group, this is the ideal hotel.

 4. San Mateo, Cantabria

-San Mateo in Cantabria is one of the lushest green places in Spain!
-The coastal village is the perfect place to relax, and the surroundings will have you exploring for days.
+San Mateo in Cantabria is one of the lushest green places in Spain.
+The coastal village is the perfect place for a winter escape, and the surroundings will have you exploring for days.

 This area is a backpacker’s dream.
-Most of the beaches can only be reached by foot, keeping them near-empty and natural.
+Most beaches can only be reached on foot, keeping them near-empty and natural.
 The water is very cold in winter, but if you combine a trip to the beach with a hike through the green mountains, you’ll want to jump in anyway.
+In general, the winter temperatures are pretty mild, so you won’t completely freeze to death.

 You can spend your days trekking through the wilderness.
-The landscape is dramatic and beautiful, and remarkably green in the winter months.
-You’ll definitely want to bring your camera!
+The landscape is dramatic, beautiful, and remarkably green in the winter months, making it a great destination for exploring.

 Top Attraction – What to Visit